-The Universal Periodic Review (UPR) is the only universal mechanism, established under the Human Rights Council (HRC), that reviews the human rights situation in all 193 UN Member States once every four and a half years.
+The Universal Periodic Review (UPR) is the only universal mechanism, established under the UN Human Rights Council (HRC), that reviews the human rights situation in all 193 UN Member States once every five years.
 The UPR and the HRC were created on 15 March 2006 by the UN General Assembly in resolution 60/251.

-The third cycle of the UPR began in 2017.
+The fourth cycle of the UPR will begin in late-2022.
 14 UN member States are reviewed at each session of the UPR Working Group which meets three times a year.
-Singapore’s third UPR is scheduled for January/February 2021 during the 38th session of the UPR Working Group.
+Singapore’s fourth UPR is scheduled for April/May 2026 during the 52nd session of the UPR Working Group.

 Singapore welcomes the UPR process as a conversation with our citizens, civil society organisations, and fellow UN Member States on our achievements and challenges in the area of human rights.

 In its preparations for the National Report, the Singapore Government conducted broad consultations with local stakeholders from government and non-governmental organisations active in the promotion of human rights.

 Each cycle of Singapore’s UPR is conducted on the basis of three documents: